neopragma/ruby-galaxy/README.md

 end
 ```

-One of the team members has worked with Heroku before, and she informed the team that in production, the server will be started using _bundler_ to execute _rackup_.
+One of the team members has worked with Heroku before, and she informs the team that in production, the server will be started using _bundler_ to execute _rackup_.
 To avoid unpleasant surprises due to configuration differences, the team decides to start the server in the development environment in the same way.

 They create this _config.ru_ file in the project root directory: